 The Live Literature programme supports a large network of very different organisations to bring in authors to inspire a love of reading and writing for pleasure.

 The programme reaches 50,000 people in communities across Scotland.
 We estimate that over half of the events that take place involve children and vulnerable adults.
 This code of conduct makes sure everyone is supported to make the event a success.
 A primary concern when holding any event is that it is safe as well as enjoyable, for both the author and the audience.

 This Code of Conduct mirrors the one sent to directory authors.

 Child protection and protection for vulnerable adults at Live Literature events

-- Scottish Book Trust does not ask authors and creators if they have a disclosure with Disclosure Scotland or if they are a member of the PVG scheme at any stage of the Live Literature programme.
+- Scottish Book Trust does not ask authors if they have a disclosure with Disclosure Scotland or if they are a member of the PVG scheme at any stage of the Live Literature programme.

 - Many authors and creators do not hold a disclosure/PVG membership.